Baroque Violinist Amandine Beyer on The Pros & Cons of Violin Gut Strings

 On one hand, a gut string sounds with all kinds of qualities: it can be warm, soft, and impetuous.
 It has roots, leaves, wind, lakes, rivers, seas, waves, cliffs, and all sorts of spices and stars.
 These strings also have rhythm, like my friend Clémentine revealed to me!
 Everything is inside the sound, waiting for a bow to strike it and make them appear.
 I think that many of the most beautiful qualities of the gut string are coming from the fact that it is gut, animal gut.

-I am completely aware about this huge contradiction, but I realized it quite late, thanks to Naaman Sluchin, my partner in the Kitgut Quartet!
+I am completely aware of this huge contradiction, but I realized it quite late, thanks to Naaman Sluchin, my partner in the Kitgut Quartet!
 Now, it is difficult to think sincerely about it and it is hard to imagine completely changing my job.
 I can only hope that this gut is coming from animals who were treated in the best possible way.
-This sentiment comes with effort and until now, I haven’t done anything.
+This sentiment comes with effort and until now, I haven't done anything.

-The only thing I am doing now is trying to get a life for these strings under my fingers, and to teach this attention to dedicated and passionate musicians.
+The only thing I am doing now is trying to get a life for these strings under my fingers and to teach this attention to dedicated and passionate musicians.

 And perhaps one day we will play with silk or gut strings designed synthetically